10 Must-Know USB Facts in 2022 That Could Change Your Tech Strategy

 FAQ

-A: USB stands for Universal Serial Bus.
-It is a standard for connecting devices to computers or power sources, facilitating data transfer and power supply.
+A: USB technology stands for Universal Serial Bus, which is a standard for connecting devices for data transfer and power supply.
+It plays a crucial role in modern electronics, allowing devices like smartphones and laptops to communicate and charge efficiently.

-Q: How can companies prepare for the transition to USB-C?
+Q: How do I transition my devices to USB-C?